 Upgrades need to come with the understanding that a hoop house is not typically an environmentally-controlled structure with no heaters or powered cooling units.
 It is not meant to be a four-season greenhouse.

-A great example of this is with the decision to add or not add a double layer inflation kit.
-Often, when new hoop house buyers inquire about whether or not to add a double layer, the answer is variable.
+A great example of this is deciding to add or not add a double-layer inflation kit.
+When new hoop house buyers often inquire about whether or not to add a double layer, the answer is variable.

-When deciding if this upgrade is right for your farm, consider the R value ( a material's resistance to thermal conduction) of a double layer system.
-A double layer of greenhouse plastic hovers around 1.6 so the holding power of heat isn't the silver bullet some farmers are hoping for.
+When deciding if this upgrade is suitable for your farm, consider the R-value ( a material's resistance to thermal conduction) of a double-layer system.
+A double layer of greenhouse plastic hovers around 1.6, so the holding power of heat isn't the silver bullet some farmers are hoping for.

-Next, it's important to determine if the cost of a second sheet of greenhouse plastic, a blower, the electricity needed to run the blower, the initial labor to install the double layer and blower, plus the eventual reskinning of the greenhouse film is going to yield the returns needed to justify the cost.
+Next, it's important to determine if the cost of the second sheet of greenhouse plastic, a blower, the electricity needed to run the blower, the initial labor to install the double-layer and blower, plus the eventual reskinning of the greenhouse film is going to yield the returns needed to justify the cost.

-Ask yourself if you are going to add passive heat like solar barrels, adding active heaters that you are feeding gas or wood, growing cold sensitive plants like vine crops, and growing zone considerations like length of available daylight.
+Ask yourself if you will add passive heat like solar barrels, adding active heaters that you are feeding gas or wood, growing cold-sensitive plants like vine crops, and growing zone considerations like the length of available daylight.